rvnary/portofolio/README.md

 [Chorus]

 Goin' back to Honolulu just to get that

 That Maui Wowie, that Maui Wowie

 Goin' back to Honolulu just to get that

 That Maui Wowie, that Maui Wowie

 (And I'm so high) And I'm so high

 (And I'm so high) And I'm so high

 (And I'm so high) And I'm so high

 (And I'm so high) And I'm so high

 [Verse]

 Yeah, back up in the mix

 Aloha, nigga, Cudi lookin' for a fix

 Got enough dough just to take a trip

 To get a little pinch of the Maui Wowie

 Oh man, here we go again

 If you ever get a chance, smoke it with a friend

 Me and Pat on a mission to get

 Lifted like John Legend and shit

 Get lifted

 Let's get lifted

 What you gon' cop?
 Maybe a dub, maybe a zone

-No matter what you cop, you should smoke it 'til it's gone Walkin' on the beach with the sand between your feet And all the Hawaiian girls sing to the beat
+No matter what you cop, you should smoke it 'til it's gone

+Walkin' on the beach with the sand between your feet

+And all the Hawaiian girls sing to the beat

 "Hey, what it do, boo?

 You smoke good?
 Yeah, me too"

 Livin' in paradise, all through the night

 And even in the day, smoke 'til I can't see

 What can I say?
-Nothin' like this in the world, homie Make you feel great, you forget you in the States, might relocate So you smoke all the Maui Wowie you could take, like See Kid Cudi Live
+Nothin' like this in the world, homie

+Make you feel great, you forget you in the States, might relocate

-Get tickets as low as $159
-You might also like
-DECEMBER 31ST
-Ty Dolla $ign
-DON’T KILL THE PARTY
-Ty Dolla $ign
-Mother
-Tyler, The Creator
+So you smoke all the Maui Wowie you could take, like

 [Chorus]

 Goin' back to Honolulu just to get that

 That Maui Wowie, that Maui Wowie

 Goin' back to Honolulu just to get that

 That Maui Wowie, that Maui Wowie

 (And I'm so high) And I'm so high

 (And I'm so high) And I'm so high

 (And I'm so high) And I'm so high

 (And I'm so high) And I'm so high (Ah-ah)

 [Outro]

 I know, I know, I know

 I really need to go, go, go, go, go, go

 Really need to go, go

 Really need to go, go, go

 Man, I need Maui Wowie

 I smoke that Maui Wowie

 I need Maui Wowie

 I smoke that Maui Wowie

 I know, I know, I know

 You really need to go, go

 Really need to go, go, go

 Man, I need Maui Wowie

 I smoke that Maui Wowie

 Lyrics by Genius

 https://genius.com/Kid-cudi-maui-wowie-lyrics